shirish93/shirish93.github.io/_posts/2024-01-01-leadership-styles.md

 #### How Leaders Can Develop Each Dimension

-* **Spiritual Leadership:** Develop a strong personal vision, connect with team values, foster ethical decision-making, inspire through storytelling.
+* **Spiritual Leadership:** Develop a strong personal vision, connect with team values, encourage ethical decision-making, inspire through storytelling.
 * **Technical Leadership:** Continuously learn and upskill, collaborate with technical experts, communicate technical concepts effectively, focus on problem-solving and innovation.
-* **Personal Leadership:** Develop interpersonal skills, be a mentor and coach, build trust and rapport, foster a learning environment.
+* **Personal Leadership:** Develop interpersonal skills, be a mentor and coach, build trust and rapport, create a learning environment.
 * **Inspirational/Celebrity Leadership:** Develop your personal brand, connect with the broader community, leverage your influence for good, stay authentic and humble.

 ### How the Framework Benefits Followers